opentelekomcloud-docs/data-warehouse-service/umn/source/backup_and_disaster_recovery/snapshots/overview.rst

 If you restore a snapshot to the original cluster, GaussDB(DWS) clears the existing data in the cluster, and then restores the database information from the snapshot to the cluster.
 For more information, see :ref:`Restoring a Snapshot to the Original Cluster <dws_01_00097>`.

-The snapshot backup and restoration rates are as follows.
-(The statistics are obtained in the lab test and are for reference only.
+The snapshot backup and restoration rates are listed below.
+(The rates are obtained from the test environment with local SSDs as the backup media.
+The rates are for reference only.)
 The actual rate depends on your disk, network, and bandwidth resources.)

 -  Backup rate: 200 MB/s/DN
 -  Restoration rate: 125 MB/s/DN